 As used herein, "we," "us," "our," the "Company" or "Anixa" means Anixa Biosciences, Inc. and its consolidated subsidiaries.

-Anixa Biosciences, Inc., incorporated on November 5, 1982 under the laws of the State of Delaware, is a biotechnology company developing therapies and vaccines that are focused on critical unmet needs in oncology and infectious disease.
-Our therapeutics programs include the development of a chimeric endocrine receptor T-cell therapy, a novel form of chimeric antigen receptor T-cell ("CAR-T") technology, initially focused on treating ovarian cancer which we are developing through a subsidiary, Certainty Therapeutics, Inc. ("Certainty"), and discovery and ultimately development of anti-viral drug candidates for the treatment of COVID-19 focused on inhibiting certain protein functions of the virus.
-Our vaccine programs include the development of a preventative vaccine against triple negative breast cancer ("TNBC"), the most lethal form of breast cancer, as well as other forms of breast cancer.
+Anixa is a biotechnology company developing therapies and vaccines that are focused on critical unmet needs in oncology and infectious disease.
+Our vaccine programs include (i) the development of a preventative vaccine against triple negative breast cancer ("TNBC"), the most lethal form of breast cancer, as well other forms of breast cancer and (ii) the development of a preventative vaccine against ovarian cancer.
+Our therapeutics programs include (i) the development of a chimeric endocrine receptor T-cell therapy, a novel form of chimeric antigen receptor T-cell ("CAR-T") technology, initially focused on treating ovarian cancer, which is being developed at our subsidiary, Certainty Therapeutics, Inc. ("Certainty"), and (ii) the development of anti-viral drug candidates for the treatment of COVID-19 focused on inhibiting certain protein functions of the virus.